A classical-logic view on a paraconsistent logic: Major Properties of

 The laws in question are the identity, annihilation, idempotent, and commutative laws for conjunction and disjunction, the double negation law, two laws that uniquely characterize implication, and two laws that concern universal and existential quantification. \begin{theorem} The logical equivalence relation of \foLPif\ satisfies laws (1)--(13) from Table~\ref{laws-lequiv}.

-\end{theorem} \begin{proof} For each of the laws~(1)--(12), satisfaction follows directly from the definition of the interpretation function for formulas given in Table~\ref{table-interpretation}.
-For law~(13), we first have to establish that $\Term{A \COr \Not A}{\mathbf{A}}{\alpha} \in \set{\VTrue,\VBoth}$.
+\end{theorem} \begin{proof} For each of the laws~(1)--(13), with the exception of law~(11), satisfaction follows directly from the definition of the interpretation function for formulas given in Table~\ref{table-interpretation}.
+For law~(11), we first have to establish that $\Term{A \COr \Not A}{\mathbf{A}}{\alpha} \in \set{\VTrue,\VBoth}$.

-\end{proof} Moreover, among the infinitely many three-valued first-order paraconsistent logics with properties~(a) and~(b), \foLPif\ is the only one whose logical equivalence relation satisfies all laws given in Table~\ref{laws-lequiv}. \footnote {The paracomplete analogue of \foLPif\ is the only three-valued first-order paracomplete logic with properties~(a) and~(b) whose logical equivalence relation satisfies laws (1)--(11) from Table~\ref{laws-lequiv}, (12$'$) $\True \Impl A \LEqv A$, and (13$'$) $(A_1 \And \Not A_1) \Impl A_2 \LEqv \True$~(cf.~\cite{Mid17a}).} \begin{theorem} There is exactly one three-valued first-order paraconsistent logic with properties~(a) and~(b) of which the logical equivalence relation satisfies laws (1)--(13) from Table~\ref{laws-lequiv}. \end{theorem} \begin{proof} We know from Theorem~4.2 in~\cite{Mid17a} that for each of the logical connectives there are laws among laws (1)--(8) and (11)--(13) that exclude all but one of its possible interpretations.
-For each of the quantifiers, exclusion of all but one of its possible interpretations by one law among laws~(9) and~(10) follows directly from the definition of the interpretation function for formulas given in Table~\ref{table-interpretation}.
+\end{proof} Moreover, among the infinitely many three-valued paraconsistent first-order logics with properties~(a) and~(b), \foLPif\ is the only one whose logical equivalence relation satisfies all laws given in Table~\ref{laws-lequiv}.
+[2] \footnote {The paracomplete analogue of \foLPif\ is the only three-valued paracomplete first-order logic with properties~(a) and~(b) whose logical equivalence relation satisfies the laws from Table~\ref{laws-lequiv}, with laws~(10) and ~(11) replaced by (10$'$)~$\True \Impl A \LEqv A$, and (11$'$)~$(A_1 \And \Not A_1) \Impl A_2 \LEqv \True$~(cf.~\cite{Mid17a}).} \begin{theorem} There is exactly one three-valued paraconsistent first-order logic with properties~(a) and~(b) of which the logical equivalence relation satisfies laws (1)--(13) from Table~\ref{laws-lequiv}. \end{theorem} \begin{proof} We know from Theorem~4.2 in~\cite{Mid17a} that for each of the logical connectives there are laws among laws (1)--(11) that exclude all but one of its possible interpretations.
+Moreover, given the remaining interpretations of $\And$ and $\Or$, it is not hard to see that laws~(12) and~(13) cannot hold if the interpretations $\forall$ and $\exists$ differ from their interpretations in \foLPif.

 \end{proof}